Towards Plausible Graph Anonymization: Graph Recovery

-As stated before, we concentrate on detecting fake added edges because both $k$-DA and SalaDP's principal operation when generating the anonymized graph is adding fake edges to the original graph.
-By running the two anonymization mechanisms on our datasets, we discover that this is indeed the case.
-From Table~\ref{table:prop_del}, we observe that both $k$-DA and SalaDP only delete a small proportion of the edges in most cases.
-Especially for SalaDP, the largest deletion rate is only 4.9\% on the Facebook2 dataset when $\epsilon$ is set to 10.
-On the other hand, $k$-DA deletes relatively more edges.
-However, in the worst case, only 26.5\% of edges are deleted from the Facebook2 dataset when $k=100$.
-Meanwhile, a much larger proportion of edges are added, from up to 63.1\% for $k$-DA to up to 218.8\% for SalaDP.
-This demonstrates that just identifying fake added edges can already help recover most of the original graph structure.

-\textbf{Hyperparameter setting.} There are mainly three hyperparameters in the graph embedding phase: walk length ($l$), walk times ($t$) and vector dimension ($d$).
+\mypara{Hyperparameter Setting} There are mainly three hyperparameters in the graph embedding phase: walk length ($l$), walk times ($t$) and vector dimension ($d$).
 For both $k$-DA and SalaDP, we choose $l=100$ and $t=80$.
 Meanwhile, we set $d=128$ for $k$-DA and $d=512$ for SalaDP.
-These choices are selected through cross-validation, which we will discuss in Section~\ref{subsec:hyper}.
-For reproducibility purposes, we will make our source code publicly available upon request.
+These values are selected through cross validation (see \autoref{subsec:hyper}).
+For reproducibility purposes, our source code will be made publicly available.